BBualdo/kanban-task-manager/README.md

 - So I declared state with `inputValue` initially equal to passed default name.
 - I set value to `inputValue` and declared that onChange it is set to `event.target.value` and passed `updateColumnName` function to onBlur.

+31. I've added if condition to `addBoard` function to check if any name in created columns is an empty string: [Check](#Array.some).
+I've also added `isEmpty` state to `ColumnInput` component to add proper styling when field is empty.

 ### Built with

 - React